Want to Be a Live-In Nanny? Read This First

-Cooking - It depends on the family's preferences.
-Some families have both parents working and in that instance you may be asked to prepare meals for everyone a couple nights a week.
+- Cooking: It depends on the family's preferences.
+Some families have both parents working and in that instance, you may be asked to prepare meals for everyone a couple of nights a week.

-Organizing - Kids are busy these days, so it would be part of your job to sit down once a week with the parents to get the children's schedule together.
-School, doctor's appointments, soccer pratice, birthday parties and play dates all have to be planned out.
+- Organizing: Kids are busy these days, so it would be part of your job to sit down once a week with the parents to get the children's schedule together.
+School, doctor's appointments, soccer practice, birthday parties and play dates all have to be planned out.
 It will be your job to make sure that the child is at all of these places on time.

-1. How many kids would be in my care and what are their ages?
-I didn't want to take care of an infant, so I sought a position for kids ages 3 and up.
+- How many kids would be in my care and what are their ages?
+I didn't want to take care of an infant, so I sought a position for kids ages three and up.
 It was just a personal preference and infants are more of a responsibility.
-Taking care of school age children can allow you more time throughout the day to take care of other things more freely.
+Taking care of school-age children can allow you more time throughout the day to take care of other things more freely.

-3. What will be my main responsibilities?
-You really need to know this ahead of time, because your duties may not correlate with the amount of wages they're offering to pay you.
+- What will be my main responsibilities?
+You really need to know this ahead of time, because your duties may not correlate with the number of wages they're offering to pay you.

-6. Will you all provide a car for me to use?
+- Will you all provide a car for me to use?
 It is a must to have adequate transportation at your disposal in order for you to perform your duties in a proficient manner.
-I was not only given a truck to use daily, but once the job was over my boss let me keep it.
+I was not only given a truck to use daily, but once the job was done, my boss let me keep it.

-7. Do you have animals and would I be responsible for their care as well?
-The family had a chocolate lab and I love dogs, but I'm semi allergic them.
+- Do you have animals and would I be responsible for their care as well?
+The family had a chocolate lab and I love dogs, but I'm semi-allergic to them.
 The dog just couldn't be in my room for long periods of time or else I would get welts on my skin and itching burning eyes.
-Luckily their house was big enough that I only had a couple allergic reactions.
+Luckily, their house was big enough that I only had a couple of allergic reactions.
 I loved that dog though.
 It's important to ask, because your nanny family will not get rid of there pet to accommodate you and they shouldn't have to.
 Asking ahead of time can prevent a disaster.
-Can you imagine a non pet lover having to take care of an animal that they are afraid of or just don't like.
-If they owned a pet snake that would be a job that I would definitely leave right on the table.
+Can you imagine a non-pet lover having to take care of an animal that they are afraid of or just don't like?
+If they owned a pet snake, that would be a job that I would definitely leave right on the table.

-9. How long will this position last?
-Some nanny positions last around 2 to 3 years You need to know how long you will have a job.
+- How long will this position last?
+Some nanny positions last around two to three years You need to know how long you will have a job.
 Kids grow up and a nanny may not be needed at some point.
 It's best to know ahead of time, so that you can physically and mentally prepare yourself to change jobs when that time comes.

 If you have any questions, please feel free to drop a comment below.
 Best of luck and happy nannying!